 Company records indicate executives may have known that asbestos was causing workers to develop respiratory illnesses, including lung cancer, as early as the 1930s.
 Ehret ran an article in 1930 about asbestosis.

 In the late 1950s, an Ehret chemist noted that the company knew about a few employees who had lung cancer or other respiratory conditions.
 Despite the concerns and awareness of asbestos illnesses, Ehret did nothing to protect workers and continued using asbestos.

 Valley Forge Dumping and Cleanup

-The Environmental Protection Agency (EPA) was brought in to clean up the site.
-The area was fenced off and the soil was wetted to prevent fibers of asbestos from getting into the air.
+The Environmental Protection Agency (EPA) came in to clean up the site.
+The area was fenced off, and the soil was watered down to prevent asbestos fibers from getting into the air.

 Asbestos Lawsuits and Keene’s Asbestos Trust Fund

 Keene Corporation took on liability for Ehret’s asbestos products and resulting exposure when it bought Baldwin-Ehret-Hill.
 Lawsuits over asbestos illnesses were filed as early as the 1970s.
 Keene settled thousands of cases.
 However, claims and lawsuits continued, costing Keene millions of dollars.

 In one case, a worker at the Philadelphia Naval Shipyard sued Keene and several other manufacturers over his asbestosis.
 For decades, he worked on a number of ships and submarines and handled Ehret’s products.
 The jury awarded him a large settlement, part of which had to be paid by Keene.

 As these lawsuits continued to accumulate, Keene suffered a financial crisis.
 More than 100,000 claims forced the company to seek bankruptcy protection in 1993.